 Always buy the best quality meat as possible.
 You pay a little more, but it’s worth it.

 DO NOT sear or brown the roast if its ice-cold from the fridge.
 Always allow the meat to sit out on the counter to warm up to room temperature before browning and cooking.

 This is a simple process of slow cooking beef in a shallow amount of liquid (broth, wine, or water) to add flavor and moisture.

 This method causes the internal temperature to reach a level of high enough to melt the tissues and fat, while the moisture in the pot prevents the outside of the meat from drying out.

 Use fresh rosemary and fresh garlic with this recipe, it makes a huge difference in flavor.

 When you make this eye round roast with onions, your home will smell amazing!
-Not only does this recipe make a delicious meal, your family and friends will LOVE how tender, moist and flavorful this meat turns out every time!
+Not only does this recipe make a delicious meal, but your family and friends will also LOVE how tender, moist and flavorful this meat turns out every time!

 Try our recipe and let us know, we’d love to hear how it turns out for you!

 *Follow along with our recipe, or jump down to the bottom for our full recipe card!